-My goal is to build machine learning models capable of approaching the performance of biological brains in terms of data-efficiency and robustness to perturbations and changes in the environment.
-Drawing inspiration from adaptation behaviour of biological systems, I am currently studying methods for domain adaptation using optimal transportation theory, adversarial learning and generative models.
+My goal is to build machine learning models capable of approaching the performance of biological brains in terms of data-efficiency and robustness to perturbations and changes in their environment.
+Drawing inspiration from adaptation behaviour of biological systems, I study methods for domain adaptation, transfer learning and semi-supervised learning.

 MSc in Neuroengineering

 Technical University of Munich (2016 - present)

 BSc in Electrical Engineering, Information Technology and Computer Engineering

 Facebook AI Research, Menlo Park, CA since 10 /2018

 I am working on neural machine translation and speech processing with Michael Auli.